csci5117s24/Ajay-cloudinary-tech-share/README.md

 At this point, we now have a React component, CloudinaryUploadWidget to create and manage uploaded assets to a user's Cloudinary account.

+## Using the Upload Widget (App.js)
+Now that we have the CloudinaryUploadWidget, we will show how to integrate this widget into a basic app, and display the image on our site. <br>

+To start off, we want to import the CloudinaryUploadWidget and other components from the Cloudinary library to interact with Cloudinary.<br>

+AdvancedImage, responsive, and placeholder are imported from the @cloudinary/react package and are used to create actual Cloudinary URLs and render images. <br>
+img

+Now, we will start off our function App, and set our cloudName, and uploadPresets.
+We will use our data from the “Account Setup” section of this tutorial and fill it in here accordingly. <br>

+“publicID” will be the ID of the uploaded asset, “cloudName” will be your own Cloudinary cloud name, and “uploadPreset” will include the upload preset for uploading images (see earlier section). <br>
+img
+Next, we will initialize our uwConfig (upload widget config) state variable with our cloudName, and uploadPreset.
+This is a basic example, and other examples for widget configurations can be found [here](https://cloudinary.com/documentation/upload_widget_reference). <br>
+img
+Now, we will create Cloudinary instance cld with our “cloudName” state variable.
+This constructor was imported from the @cloudinary/url-gen package. <br>
+img
+We will create a Cloudinary image object “myImage”, which will allow us to generate the Cloudinary image with the publicId to properly identify the image in our Cloudinary database. <br>
+img
+Lastly, we will return the basic page, which will render the CloudinaryUploadWidget component from before with our uwConfig and setPublicId props/parameters. <br>

+This AdvancedImage component will be used to show the uploaded image.
+It’ll use the configurations that we defined before in myImage.
+Optionally, we also can add plugins “responsive()” and “placeholder()” for resizing and placeholder images. <br>
+img
+Good job, we are now complete and have a React app that we can run! <br>

+Run the application with “npm run start”. <br>
+img
+Click the upload button with our shiny new widget, choose any image, and click done. <br>
+img
+Now, you will see the properly uploaded image, which will be stored in your Cloudinary account.
+This image will have a link accessible to the public. <br>
+img